AltayYuzeir/Dash_Token_counter/README.md

 # Dash_Token_counter
-Dash app to count tokens for LLMs
+Dash app to get the tokens count for LLMs offline\
+Uses the **tiktoken** package for Python